-Framing carpentry or first fix carpentry generally includes all the big heavy jobs that take place before plastering.
-Such as framing walls (studwork), framing floors (joisting), and drylining (plasterboarding/tacking) for example.
-Framing carpenters build timber framed houses.
+Framing carpentry or first fix carpentry generally includes all the big heavy structural carpentry jobs that take place before the plastering.

 Setting out and framing walls is a standard carpentry task.
 There are endless variations and types but the basics are always the same.
 Click above for instructions on building solid and level stud-work walls.
 Once built, you can;